Authorized Stock: Everything You Need to Know

 A stock split is when a company issues more stock.
 This increases the number of shares in a company while reducing (diluting) the share price.

 If you need help with authorized stock, you can post your questions UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel attended law schools such as Harvard Law and Yale Law, with an average 14 years of legal experience.
-They have worked with or on behalf of companies such as Stripe, Twilio, and Google.
+They have worked with or on behalf of companies such as Menlo Ventures, Airbnb, and Google.